If you're planning your London visit for March, I've got you covered. London is a great destination, and one of the best

 A perennial favourite event in London is the Orchid Festival at Kew Gardens.

-Each year the theme changes and this year the festival is celebrating the immense biodiversity of Indonesia.
+Each year the theme changes and this year the festival is a celebration the immense biodiversity of Indonesia.

 The Orchid Show is included in the price of entry to the Gardens.
 You can save money by purchasing your tickets online in advance.

 7. Enjoy a Comedy Show

 London is full of great comedians with stand-up shows and entertaining acts.

 If you're a fan of British TV, you've probably seen some of them on comedy panel shows.

 - Camden Comedy Club

 - The Bill Murray Comedy Club

 - Headliners Comedy Club